johanberntsson/ozmoo/README.md

 You need to install:
 * Acme cross-assembler
-* Exomizer file compression program
+* Exomizer file compression program (tested with 3.0.0 and 3.0.1)
 * Vice C64 emulator
 * Ruby (Tested with 2.4.2, but most 2.x versions should work fine)

 Edit the file make.rb.
-At the top of the file, you need to specify paths to the Acme assembler, the Vice C64 emulator, and the program "1541" which is also included in the Vice distribution.
+At the top of the file, you need to specify paths to the Acme assembler, the Vice C64 emulator, and the program "c1541" which is also included in the Vice distribution.

 To build a game, you run something like "ruby make.rb game.z5" Add -s to make the game start in Vice when it has been built.
 Run make.rb without arguments to view all options.